-Report: 49ers host Seahawks restricted free agent Garry Gilliam for a visit
+Seahawks RT Garry Gilliam visits 49ers but could be staying in Seattle

 A visit to the San Francisco 49ers on Thursday raises questions about the future of right tackle Garry Gilliam with the Seattle Seahawks.

-The return of right tackle Garry Gilliam to the Seahawks may not be a complete slam dunk after it was reported Thursday that he visited the San Francisco 49ers.
+Seahawks right tackle Garry Gilliam, a restricted free agent who visited the 49ers on Thursday, could well remain with Seattle despite receiving a multi-year contract offer from San Francisco.

+A league source confirmed to the Times that Gilliam turned down an initial offer from the 49ers and that while he will continue to talk to San Francisco, if he does not receive an increased offer then it is expected he will sign his tender next week to stay with the Seahawks.

 Gilliam is a restricted free agent and received a tender from the Seahawks in March at the lowest level, meaning Gilliam would get a one-year contact for $1,797 million for 2017.
-But Gilliam has yet to sign the tender and until he does he can field other offers, and according to Field Yates of ESPN on Thursday he took a visit to San Francisco, though it’s unclear if an offer is forthcoming (the 49ers later confirmed the visit).
+But Gilliam has yet to sign the tender and until he does he can field other offers.

-By tendering Gilliam Seattle has the right of first refusal to match any offer he would receive within five days.
-If Gilliam were to get an offer that Seattle didn’t match then Gilliam could sign with a new team and the Seahawks would get no compensation, since he was tendered at the lowest level and originally came into the league as an undrafted free agent.
+As first reported by Field Yates of ESPN, Gilliam visited the 49ers Thursday.

 Most Read Stories